-Being reminded how hard it is to lose weight can help boost self-control, research finds.
+When people are reminded how difficult it is to lose weight, it boosts their self-control, recent research finds.

 Professor Michael Lowe, the study’s first author, explained: